AngusGMorrison/hexagonal/README.md

 # Hexagonal Architecture Demo

-A demonstration of the hexagonal architecture pattern in Go, which developed as part of a series of training workshops I created for Qonto, Europe's leading finance solution for freelancers and SMEs.
+A demonstration of the hexagonal architecture pattern in Go, forming part of a series of training workshops I created for Qonto, Europe's leading finance solution for freelancers and SMEs.

 This demo provides an HTTP server with one endpoint: `/bulk_transfers`, which receives requests to apply multiple transfers to a single bank account identified by its IBAN.
 The request must only succeed if the bank account has sufficient funds to settle all the transfers in the bulk transfer.
-If so, the server persists the balance change and all the transfers to a Postgres database and responds 201 Created.
+If so, the server persists all the transfers and the updated bank balance to a Postgres database and responds 201 Created.
 Otherwise, the server commits nothing and responds 422 Unprocessable Entity.

 ## Running the demo